 A term insurance policy protects your family's financial future in the event of a catastrophic occurrence.
 However, the loss of a key earning member is not the only time a family's financial security is jeopardised.
 Critical illnesses, such as cancer or brain surgery, may be extremely expensive, crippling the family's resources.
 Critical illness plans that pay the insurance amount as soon as the diagnosis is made must be filed.

 The critical illness cover amount assists in covering the high expense of treatment and ensuring your family has enough money to live their normal day-to-day existence.
-Premiums paid for critical sickness insurance are also tax deductible under section 80D.
+Premiums paid for critical sickness insurance are also under section 80c.
 However, tax benefits are subject to change in tax laws.